alphagov/verify-local-startup/README.md

 Repository with useful scripts for creating PKI, building and starting Verify apps

+## Before you start

+You'll need to install [cfssl](https://github.com/cloudflare/cfssl) which is used to generate the PKI.

 ## Generate PKI

 `verify-local-startup` can be used to generate an entire PKI federation.
 Run `./generate/hub-dev-pki.sh` to create the required keys, certificates, federation config data and trust stores in `/data`.